moeabdol/kaggle-titanic/README.md

 Introduction
 --
 My solution to the Kaggle Titanic competition.
-Achieving accuracy score of (0.77512).
-Note: running the code may last hours, it took around 2 hours of execution on my macbook pro 2.3Ghz 8 cores machine.
+Achieving accuracy score of 78% (0.77512).
+Note: running the code may last hours.
+It took around 2 hours of execution time on an early 2014 MacBook Pro 2.3Ghz 8 core machine.

 Instructions
 --